eraf/causal/README.md

 <!-- badges: end -->

-The goal of tidycausal is to ...
+The goal of tidycausal is to provide some functions for calculating causal effects from given data (in tidy way!!)

 ## Installation